Black woman golfer: It was like we had targets on our backs - Philly

-YORK, Pa.
-(AP) - One of five black women golfers who were told to leave a Pennsylvania club said Tuesday it felt like they were playing "with targets on our backs."
+Officials at the Grandview Golf Club in York called police on the group, accusing them of playing too slowly and holding up others behind them.

+No charges were filed, but the confrontation Saturday touched a raw nerve after two other somewhat similar incidents.
+Two black men in Philadelphia were handcuffed and arrested on April 12 after a Starbucks employee called police because they hadn't bought anything in the store.
+And employees of an LA Fitness in New Jersey wrongly accused a black member and his guest of not paying to work out and called police, prompting an apology from the company.

-Representatives of the Grandview Golf Club in York told the group at the second hole they were playing too slowly Saturday, said Sandra Harrison.
+One of the black women golfers, Sandra Harrison, said they were at the second hole when representatives of the Grandview Golf Club told the group they were playing too slowly.

-After the ninth hole, an hour-and-a-half later, the group of white men told them they took too long a break and needed to leave.
+After the ninth hole, about an hour and 45 minutes later, they were told that they took too long a break and needed to leave.

 Harrison said she and two other women left because they were so rattled by the treatment.